Stop an MS-DOS window from automatically closing in Windows

 Add a pause statement to a batch file

 Finally, it is important to realize that the window will not close if Microsoft Windows believes the program is still running.
-If you are creating your own batch file and wish for the batch file to remain open, one trick is to add PAUSE to the end of your batch file, which will prompt the user to press any key; until the user presses any key, the window will not close automatically.
+If you're creating a batch file and want the MS-DOS window to remain open, add PAUSE to the end of your batch file.
+This prompts the user to Press any key.
+Until the user presses any key, the window remains open instead of closing automatically.